Chronic Shoulder Dislocation and Instability

 In this article, Tim Speciale, DO discusses chronic shoulder dislocation and regenerative medicine techniques that can rebuild the soft tissue of the shoulder capsule.

 The main cause of chronic shoulder dislocations are chronic shoulder dislocations.
 This is not a play on words, treat and cure the chronic shoulder dislocation and you prevent future dislocations.

-Shoulder dislocations occur when a patient falls on an outstretched hand or when an impact to the back or anterior part of the shoulder knocks the shoulder out of place.
-It should be made clear that in first time dislocations there is usually significant soft tissue damage that will cause instability and chronic dislocations and a long medical history of shoulder problems.
+Patients need to be made aware that in first time dislocations there is usually enough trauma and significant soft tissue damage that future and chronic instability and dislocations and a long medical history of shoulder problems will occur.

 Anterior shoulder dislocation